 Today is April 24 and the Navigate the Chaos question to consider is “how often do you ask for help?”
-Navigating the chaos requires one to understand author Robert Kiyosaki’s belief “one of the biggest defects in life is the inability to ask for help.”
+Navigating the chaos and practicing the art of living well requires one to understand author Robert Kiyosaki’s belief “one of the biggest defects in life is the inability to ask for help.”
 It would be difficult to identify someone who navigated the chaos alone; completely unassisted by anyone.
 Asking for help is a sign of strength.
 Failure to recognize this will most likely result in stalled progress along your navigation.

 The task of navigating the chaos is too arduous, too long, and too dynamic to be completed by any one person.
 Life’s questions are often too challenging to answer along.
 Why are you hesitant to ask someone for assistance?
 Are you under the illusion that asking for help is a sign of weakness?
 Those who have navigated the chaos understand that asking for help is instead, a sign of strength.
 Research supports this.